 In late 2016, a key recommendation in a U.S. National Academies’ report on food allergy was for systematic collection of statistics on the disease.
 Allergist Dr. Hugh Sampson explained at the time that such data are necessary “because this helps us to prioritize food allergy as a public health problem, it also helps direct appropriate resources, and also helps us assess the risks in different populations.”
-To date, there has been no implementation from that report, although nonprofits continue to advocate for key parts of it.
+To date, there has been little implementation from that report, although nonprofits continue to advocate for key parts of it.

 Aleasa Word | Food Allergy & Healthcare Bias: A Black Mom’s Experience

 The Centers for Disease Control and Prevention has in-depth prevalence data on asthma, including some specifics on race/ethnicity.
 These currently show:

 – Black children are twice as likely to have asthma as white children.

 – Among Black non-Hispanic children, 14.1 percent have asthma.
 10.2 percent of American Indian children have asthma, 7.5 percent of Hispanic children, and 6.8 percent of white children.

 – In 2018, there were 3,441 annual U.S. asthma deaths (all ages).
 The death rate among those who were Black was more than twice any other race/ethnicity.

 – In 2018, almost 54 percent of children of all races had one or more asthma attacks in the past 12 months.

 Also see the 2018 report from the CDC and related agencies called Vital Signs: Asthma in Children – 2001-2016.
 It finds that between 2013-2016, emergency department or urgent care visits were higher among Black children (22.5%) than among white children (12.2%).

 African American Children May Need Different Asthma Treatments